AP Physics 2 Assignment – Electrostatics

 1. A person holds one end of a glass rod and rubs the other end with a piece of silk.
 This causes the rubbed end of the glass to become positively charged. (a) Employ the ideas of conservation of charge and subatomic particles to explain the charge attained by the silk in this process. (b) The held end of the glass remains neutral – why doesn’t the positive charge spread to this end? (c) The glass is laid down on a metal surface – predict what happens to the charge of each end – explain your reasoning.

 2. Suppose you are walking across a floor and your body picks up electrons in the process.
 And then as you reach for a metal door knob a spark occurs – ouch! (a) Based on this observation is the human body a conductor or insulator?
-Explain. (b) Just before the spark occurs, charge is rearranged in the metal door knob by the process of induction and this promotes the spark to occur – explain how and why.
+Explain. (b) Just before the spark occurs, charge is rearranged in the metal door knob by the process of induction and this promotes the occurrence of the spark – explain how and why.

 3. A positively charged rod is brought near a neutral pith ball that is hanging from an insulating string.
 At first the pith ball is attracted to the rod, but as soon as the two objects touch, the pith ball is repulsed from the rod. (a) Explain why the pith ball at first is attracted to the rod. (b) Explain why the pith ball is repulsed from the rod after it is touched by the rod.